Esri/defense-solutions-webappbuilder/DistanceAndDirection/ReadMe.md

 	* Choose the Circle tab on the Distance and Direction Widget
 	* Choose the type of circle you will create from in the ‘Create Circle From’ drop down list.
 	* Start an interactive session by selecting the ‘Map Point’ icon
 	* Click on the map to create a starting (center) point.
-Drag the tool to create a radius for the circle.
+Drag the widget to create a radius for the circle.
 	* A graphic will then be displayed on the map showing the circle you created
       Note: The ‘Center Point’ and ‘Radius/Diameter’ will update based on parameters from newly created circle.
 	* If desired you can clear all graphics with the clear graphics button

 ### Create a Circle using the Distance Calculator Interactively

 	* Choose the Circle tab on the Distance and Direction Widget
 	* Expand the Distance Calculator section
 	* Enter a Time
 	* Enter a Rate
 	* Start an interactive session by selecting the ‘Map Point’ icon
 	* Click on the map to create a starting (center) point.
 	* A graphic will be displayed using the calculated distance and the clicked point

 ### Create Ellipses Interactively
 	* Choose the Ellipse tab on the Distance and Directions Widget